Skip to Content

 Arteriovenous Malformation (AVM)

-An arteriovenous malformation (AVM) is a tangled, enlarged mass of blood vessels that occurs due to abnormal connections between arteries and veins.
+Arteriovenous malformation (AVM) is a tangled, enlarged mass of blood vessels that occurs due to abnormal connections between arteries and veins.
 AVMs don’t always cause symptoms, but they may bleed or rupture and can lead to stroke.
+They are most common in the brain and spine but can be found anywhere in the body.

-Looking for AVM Care?
+Looking for Arteriovenous Malformation Care?

 Related services:

-• Heart and Vascular
+• Heart and Vascular.

 Find a Provider

-On this page
+On this page:

-• What Is AVM?
+• What Is Arteriovenous Malformation (AVM)?

-• What Are the Symptoms of AVM?
+• What Are the Signs and Symptoms of Arteriovenous Malformation?

-• How Do You Diagnose AVM?
+• How Do You Diagnose Arteriovenous Malformation?

-• How Do You Treat AVM?
+• How Do You Treat Arteriovenous Malformation?

-What Is AVM?
+What Is Arteriovenous Malformation (AVM)?

 Arteries carry blood away from your heart, bringing oxygen and other nutrients to your organs and tissues.
 Blood then flows through very small vessels called capillaries into your veins, which bring the blood back to your heart.

-An arteriovenous malformation (AVM) occurs when arteries and veins connect directly to each other rather than through capillaries.
-This creates a tangled, enlarged mass of blood vessels and abnormal blood flow.
-AVMs are most common in the brain and spine but can happen anywhere in the body.
+Arteriovenous malformations (AVMs) occur when arteries and veins connect directly to each other rather than through capillaries.
+This creates tangled, enlarged masses of blood vessels and abnormal blood flow.
+Over time, this condition can cause tissue damage or nerve cell death.

-What are the types of AVM?
+What are the types of Arteriovenous Malformation?

 There are two types of AVMs:

-• Peripheral arteriovenous malformations — can form anywhere in your body.
+• Peripheral arteriovenous malformations — Can form anywhere in your body.

-What causes AVM?
+What causes arteriovenous malformation?

-AVM risk factors
+Arteriovenous malformation risk factors

-Risk factors for AVMs and bleeding include:
+Risk factors for AVMs and AVM-related bleeding include:

 • Gender – Men are more likely to be born with AVMs.